rogerzhang/loki/README.txt

 		If this command executes correctly, you will find various language resources files, as follows...

-		- en-UK.json
+		- en-GB.json
-		- en-US.json -- the primary language
+		- en-US.json -- the primary language resource strings
 		- fr-CA.json
-		- pseudo.json
+		- en-ZZ.json -- the pseudo-localized resource strings

 		If no previous translations have been made for the non-primary languages, then the string values for all the strings will be empty / blank.
 The pseudo-localized string are automatically generated during the export process, since no translation is needed as they are derived from the primary language strings.